 According to the market research firm Biomed GPS, the U.S. wound biologics market primarily services non-healing chronic wounds, estimated to be 7 million annually.
 Hard-to-heal diabetic foot ulcers and venous leg ulcers are projected to grow 2.0% and 2.4%, respectively, over the next five years and will account for nearly half of all hard-to-heal wounds.
 Approximately 14.5% of U.S. Medicare beneficiaries have at least one type of wound or wound-related infection.
 The U.S. wound biologics market comprises skin substitutes/cell tissue products, topical delivery/drugs and collagen/active dressings.
 The largest segment in 2023 was skin substitutes at USD1.8b.
 Skin substitutes consist of five segments, including allograft products, both dermal and amniotic, xenografts (animal tissue), cell-based bioengineered and synthetic products.
-A crackdown on reimbursement in the physician office to enforce reimbursement at average selling price +6% versus wholesale acquisition cost negatively impacted revenue for those companies active in this segment during 2022 and will continue into 2023.
+A threatened crackdown on reimbursement in the physician office negatively impacted revenue for those companies active in this segment began during 2022 and continued into 2024.